tristanqtn/Plouf/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please see CONTRIBUTING.md for guidelines on how to get started.
+Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to get started.

 ## 📝 License